ShakhAlam/llvm-kaleidoscope/README.md

 - Variable Expressions;

 Each of these nodes have a constructor where all mandatory values are initialized.
-Based on that information, `codegen()` can build LLVM IR, usine these values.
+Based on that information, `codegen()` can build LLVM IR, using these values.

 The simplest one, i.e. is Number Expression.
 `codegen()` for number expression just calls appropriate method in LLVM IR Builder: